Hmeymim Air Base /

 The expert also argued that the military bases created by the United States in various parts of the world, by contrast, only bring destruction and undermine safety in many regions.
 "Russia, in contrast to the Americans, seeks to assist countries in ensuring security no matter where it places its military bases, and not fueling a war.
 Given the fact that in the Syrian port of Tartus there is a logistics base of the Russian Navy, the establishment of a permanent Russian military base at the airfield of Hmeymim wouldn't pose any threat to the Syrian people," Hanizadeh said.

-Although Russia currently uses the Hmeymim airbase to fight radical groups that are trying to overthrow the Syrian government, this is not the real reason why Moscow needs a military base in the Middle East in the long term.
+Although Russia used the Hmeymim airbase to fight radical groups that are trying to overthrow the Syrian government, this is not the real reason why Moscow needs a military base in the Middle East in the long term.
 Defense analyst Sergei Ishchenko wrote for Svobodnaya Pressa in august 2016 that the base would be "an unsinkable aircraft carrier" [the phrase previously used with reference to US air forces in the UK].
 Tackling international terrorism is a short term goal, the former Navy captain maintained.
 "Moscow's true and main goal is different.
 We need dozens of Russian attack planes and helicopters [in the Middle East] to provide air cover for our naval group in the Mediterranean," he suggested.
 "We did not have these capabilities for more than five decades, but we desperately needed them."

 The Soviet Union maintained its 5th Mediterranean Squadron that was established to counter the US Navy's 6th Fleet from 1967 until 1992.
 Ishchenko described the flotilla that consisted of up to 50 warships and auxiliary vessels as a "force to be reckoned with."
 The analyst added that the lack of air cover was the squadron's only disadvantage.
 "Fighter cover during the Soviet times was absent.
 We did not have aircraft carriers until the 1990s.
 The Kiev-class aircraft-carrying heavy cruisers were outfitted with several Yakovlev Yak-38 strike fighters, but these planes were not really suited for air combat," he explained.